 Be sure the battery has enough water.
-You don't need to add water to the ACDelco® battery installed in your new vehicle.
-But if a battery has filler caps, be sure the rightamount of fluid is there.
+You do not need to add water to the ACDelco® battery installed in your new vehicle.
+But if a battery has filler caps, be sure the right amount of fluid is there.
 If it is low, add water to take care of that first.
-If you don't, explosive gas could be present.
+If you do not, explosive gas could be present.

 Battery fluid contains acid that can burn you.
-Don't get it on you.
+Do not get it on you.
 If you accidentally get it in your eyes or on your skin, flush the place with water and get medical help immediately.